t-aro-w/wrapp/README.md

 ```

 That is, just replace `python` to `wrapp`.
-Then your script may keep simple:
+Then you can keep your script simple:

 - `if __name__ == '__main__':` is not needed.
-- Also you don't need any noisy modules such as `argparse`.
+- Also you don't need any noisy modules such as `argparse`, `from argparse import ...`, `from logging import ...`.

 ## FEATURES